MyPortugalHoliday.com

 A day trip to Peniche

-For a full day in Peniche, a visit can easily be extended by driving out to the Cabo Carvoeiro headland or the pretty village of Baleal.
-During summer, a popular option is a half-day excursion to the Berlengas Islands, with ferries and tours departing from Peniche harbour.
+You can easily make a full day of Peniche by including the Cabo Carvoeiro headland or the pretty village of Baleal.
+A popular option is a half-day excursion to the Berlengas Islands, with ferries and tours departing from Peniche harbour.
+I would only consider a trip to the Berlengas Islands when the weather is good and the seas are calm.
+Having visited out of season in slightly rougher conditions, I felt seasick on the ferry across.

-Peniche has a similar appeal and atmosphere to the towns of Setubal, Olhão, and Viana do Castelo.
+After visiting all of Portugal, I would consider Peniche similar to Setubal, Olhão, and Viana do Castelo.
 If you enjoyed any of these, you will likely enjoy Peniche too.

 Below is an interactive map of Peniche, showing a suggested walking tour and the major sights of the region.
 The yellow line marks the walking tour, which begins and ends at the bus station and covers 7.8km.
 The green line is the scenic coastal hike to Cabo Carvoeiro, a 7.3km route best walked in an anti-clockwise direction.
 Zoom in or out to see all of the points.